︎ Feature Documentary

 {Director, Writer, Line Producer and Post Supervisor}

-1. Carl Oliveiros, a Philippine-born American-trained scientist, seeks to break out of his undistinguished career by joining an expedition to confirm rumors that an undiscovered species of bird lived on a remote island Calayan in his homeland.
+1. Carl Oliveiros, a Philippine-born American-trained scientist, seeks to break out of his undistinguished career by joining an expedition to confirm rumors that an undiscovered species of bird lived on a remote island Calayan in his homeland.4.
+Carl and his team negotiate with the DENR, the Philippine government’s long suspect bureaucratic arm for selling off its natural resources, and attain permission to declare 65% of the island’s arable land and fishable waters a Nature Sanctuary for the piding.

 2. Calayan has long been home to refugees from conflicts in the surrounding countries of Japan, Taiwan, China, Korea, and the Philippines.
 The diverse population has long survived peacefully through farming and fishing.
 Their only contact with the mainland being via a transport boat that makes the three hour trip twice a week.